ericoporto/ags-manual-wiki/Settingupthegame.md

 -   **Inventory item cursor hotspot marker** - whether AGS should automatically add a marker to inventory item cursors to help the player see where the active hotspot is on the cursor.
-May either draw simple crosshair using told colours, or use specified sprite.
+May either draw simple crosshair using told colors, or use specified sprite.
 -   **Override built-in inventory window click handling** - AGS has some built-in processing of Inventory Window GUI controls, whereby a right-click will Look at the item, and a left click will select it